For Professionals & Scholars

 Psychological sources and disciplined development

 We prioritize foundational texts to establish original structural intent, for example Jung’s Collected Works.
 We then integrate disciplined later analysis by trusted successors when it adds structural clarity unavailable at the time of origin.
-We explicitly distinguish the architect’s original map from subsequent additions.
+We explicitly distinguish the originating structure (architect’s original map) from subsequent additions.

 Revelatory sources and verification

-We rely strictly on the Noble Qur’an and authentic Sunnah for revelatory resonance (from trusted primary compilations and authentication standards, cited with care).
-Where a psychological nuance is not explicitly named in the tradition, we apply a minimum standard of non-contradiction: verifying that a descriptive concept does not contradict any known Qur’anic Ayah or authentic Hadith, and we treat it as map-language rather than a revealed category.
+We rely strictly on the Noble Qur’an and authentic Sunnah for theology-sensitive claims and revelatory resonance (from trusted primary compilations and explicit authentication standards cited with care).
+Where a psychological nuance is not explicitly named in the tradition, we apply a minimum standard of non-contradiction.
+We verify that the descriptive concept does not contradict any known Qur’anic Ayah or authentic Hadith, and we retain it as map-language rather than a revealed category.

 Category discipline